GeoscienceAustralia/dea-knowledge-hub/content/index.rst

 .. rubric:: About the DEA
    :class: rubric-2

 Digital Earth Australia is an analysis platform for satellite imagery and other Earth observations.
-For more information, see the [DEA website](https://www.dea.ga.gov.au/).
+For more information, see the `DEA website <https://www.dea.ga.gov.au/>`_.